Peperomia tenelliformis

 Peperomia tenelliformis is a species of perennial, lithophyte or epiphyte in the family Piperaceae.
 It was first described by William Trelease and published in the book "Contributions from the United States National Herbarium 26(4): 203.
 1929.
 (31 Dec 1929) ".
 It primarily grows on wet tropical areas.
 The species name came from Latin words wikt:tenellus + wikt:forma, which means tender form.

 Description

 This is a small, stoloniferous epiphytic herb; the stem is slender (1 mm), glabrous, and has short internodes.
 The leaves are alternate, oblong-subovate, somewhat obtuse at both ends or acutish at base, small (3 to 4x8 to 12 mm), three nerved, rather firm, and somewhat pubescent near the margin; the petiole is 2 to 3 mm long, clasping-decurrent, glabrous, spikes terminal, 1x35 mm, loosely flowered with pseudo-pedicels; the peduncle is scant 10 mm long, glabrous, the bracts are round-peltate.

 Distribution

 It is endemic to Costa Rica and Panama.
-First specimens where found at an altitude of 1600 meters in Costa Rica.
+First specimens were found at an altitude of 1600 m in Costa Rica.